 Before you put them in the machine, though, check for stains.
 You only need to pre-treat sheets that actually have marks on them.
 That could be anything from a pet stain to a makeup stain.
 Stain remover can help eliminate some of the more stubborn blemishes that otherwise take away from the appearance of your sheets.

-At a bare minimum, bed sheets should be washed at least once every couple of weeks.
+At a bare minimum, washing bed sheets is a chore that should be done at least once every couple of weeks.
 If you can commit to a weekly habit, that’s even better.
 One way around it if you’re concerned about time constraints is to invest in at least one or two additional sets of quality sheets.
 That way, you can simply swap them out when it’s time to wash your current set.

 If you’re convinced that you might be able to stretch it out for an extra couple of weeks, talk yourself out of it if possible!
 You sleep on your sheets every night.
 Just as you wouldn’t wear the same pair of women’s pajamas without washing them frequently, you shouldn’t commit to anything less for your bedding.